xydac/WP-Ultimate-CMS/readme.txt

 This is an Easy to use Plugin to Create, Customize, Manage Custom Post Type,Custom Page Type, Custom Archives, Custom Taxonomies, Custom Shortcode, Custom WordPress tweaks and settings.

 == Description ==
-The plugin is divided in four parts:
+The plugin is divided in five parts:

 * Archive Manager
 * Post Type Manager
 * Page Type Manager
 * Taxonomy Manager
 * Shortcode Manager
+* Forms

 One of the major component of the plugin are Custom Field Types without which no Custom Field would have existed.It is basically a generalization of custom field types, so that any PHP developer can create the own custom field types and also share it with different people.